GRADUATION & COMMENCEMENT

 - You will be assessed the “Undergraduate In Absentia Degree Service Fee” in addition to the “Declaration of Candidacy Fee”

-Students graduating In Absentia should also check with both their College advising unit and their major department(s) to make sure that they will not be in violation of the College’s Residence Requirement and that the work completed In Absentia will, in fact, complete their degree.
+Students graduating In Absentia should also check with both their College advising unit and their major department(s) to make sure that they will not be in violation of the College’s Residence Requirement nor the Major Residence Requirement and that the work completed In Absentia will, in fact, complete their degree.
+Please be aware that graduating In Absentia is not a guaranteed option for all students nor may it necessarily be the best choice.

 Official transcripts (with grades of the courses taken outside of UCLA, including UCLA Extension) must be received by your degree auditor in the Registrar’s Office no later than three weeks after the end of your degree expected term.